 - If you or your ex-partner do not normally live in either England or Wales, and therefore, as a result cannot be considered as “habitually resident”.

 #18 What is the family mediation process?

-Family mediation is something that no one ever expects to undertake or even thinks about until it is needed.
-It is a process which is not know to many people, so coming to a mediation session can be somewhat daunting.
+Family mediation is something that no one ever expects to undertake or even thinks about, until it is needed.
+It is a process which is not known to many people, so coming to a mediation session can be somewhat daunting.
 We have created a series of videos to help understand the family mediation process.

 Initial meeting with an accredited family mediator (Mediation Information & Assessment Meeting) MIAM

 The first meeting with a family mediator is referred to as a MIAM (Mediation Information & Assessment Meeting).
 During this meeting you have the chance to see how mediation can help you and your family.
 This meeting is generally between 45 – 60 minutes and during this time, you will discuss: